altertek/altertek.org/src/en/pages/partners.md

 ## We support

-- [Word Cleanup day](https://www.worldcleanupday.fr): Nous y assurons la gestion des problèmatiques IT
+- [Word Cleanup day France](https://www.worldcleanupday.fr): We ensure the IT management

 ## We are sponsored by